Ice King

-Originally depicted as an evil but incompetent wizard obsessed with kidnapping princesses, the character of Ice King was further developed in later seasons of the show.
-These later seasons portrayed Ice King as a lonely man driven insane by the magical crown which grants him ice powers.
-In the show's third season, he is revealed to have once been an ordinary human named Simon Petrikov before falling under the influence of the crown.
-He regains his memory after being stripped of his powers in the series finale "Come Along with Me."
+Originally introduced as an evil but incompetent wizard obsessed with kidnapping princesses, he was depicted in later seasons of Adventure Time as a lonely man driven insane by a magical crown which grants him ice powers.
+The show's third season reveals that he was once an ordinary human named Simon Petrikov before falling under the influence of the crown.
+Simon regains his sanity and memories after being stripped of his powers by the being Golb in the series finale "Come Along with Me."
+Adventure Time: Fionna and Cake depicts Simon's difficulty adjusting to life after these events.